Your message was recieved and you will be contacted.

 Ultraviolet light damages more than just our skin and eyes: it also harms polymers and plastic products.
 That’s why leading plastic additive and masterbatch manufacturers such as Tosaf formulate advanced UV absorbers that protect plastic from UV degradation.

 This article discusses one of the most important additives of them all: UV additives for plastic.
 Our goal is to describe why these additives are so important, their impact on plastic product characteristics, and how major industries benefit from their use.
 That said, this article is designed as an introduction of sorts, so it’s only natural that you may have questions.
 If you want more information on UV absorbers and stabilizers, we’re be happy to comply.
-Feel free to reach out to the Tosaf team at
+Feel free to contact us.

 UV light has a pretty bad reputation, which is not very surprising, since it is a form of electromagnetic radiation.
 Ultraviolet light can be generated from a wide range of sources, including ones that are constructed artificially, like UV lamps.
 But most UV light reaches us via sunlight.